ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Virtual machines
 {: #shared_vcd-ops-guide-machines}

-When using the tenant portal, you can create a VM or provision a VM from a template.
+When you use the tenant portal, you can create a VM or provision a VM from a template.

 ### Creating a virtual machine
 {: #shared_vcd-ops-guide-machine}